enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 ### 3.1 Configure DNS records

+subdomain prefix for our application UI and `oregon.` and `singapore.` to configure health checks and also so we can visit each region independently for convenience.

 Now let's start pointing your domain name at the API endpoints.
-In this step you will configure CNAME records for your `ireland.` and `singapore.` subdomains.
+In this step you will configure CNAME records for your `oregon.` and `singapore.` subdomains.

 #### High-level instructions